seepiol/Rasp2Pc/README.md

 ## Known Issues

 * If the PC component is turned off (Ctrl+C) with a RASP component still connected, PC will give you `Something went wrong: [Errno 98] Address already in use`.
 This is a system issue.
 Close the RASP component and wait 1 minute more or less, and restart the PC component

+* If a RASP connects to PC the second time, the first command that will be selected on rasp won't work.
+That's because when a RASP component reconnects to PC it sends to the socket a weird undecodable string.
+It's an annoyng bug but it solves [this issue](https://github.com/seepiol/Rasp2Pc/issues/8)

 ## License